12 ways to protect your organization from ransomware

 1. Check for decryption tools.
 If you’ve already been hit, check online to see if a decryption tool is available.
 Law enforcement and security companies have released decryption keys for numerous versions of ransomware through a project called NO MORE RANSOM!

 2. Don’t pay the ransom.
 Yes, restoring systems that have been compromised can be a long and costly process.
 However, you can’t trust cybercriminals to keep promises.
-By paying up, you could encourage additional attacks.
+Paying the ransom does not guarantee you’ll get your files back and your stolen data won’t be published; it only guarantees that the attackers will receive your money.

 3. Take data backups seriously.
 Don’t just back up data daily.
 Ensure you have thoroughly tested your ability to recover systems and data in the event of an attack.
 Consider removing critical assets to offline cold storage.
 Your backups are less vulnerable to attack if they’re disconnected from the network.